iamsukanta/iamsukanta/README.md

 </p>

 <p align="left">
     I graduated from Noakhali Science and Technology University, a renowned public university in Bangladesh.
-Both my degree and university are officially recognized by the German authority [ZAB](https://drive.google.com/file/d/15w9l2jASGbfYssJWfysJDZ9-exCEbzWW/view).
+Both my degree and university are officially recognized by the German authority <a href="https://drive.google.com/file/d/15w9l2jASGbfYssJWfysJDZ9-exCEbzWW/view" target="_blank" rel="noopener noreferrer">ZAB</a>
 </p>

 <p align="left">
     Throughout my journey as a developer, I've built several useful and impactful projects — both for companies and clients.
 I'm always open to collaborating with fellow developers, creative minds, and forward-thinking teams.
-Let’s connect on [LinkedIn]!(https://linkedin.com/in/iamsukanta)
+Let’s connect on <a href="https://linkedin.com/in/iamsukanta" target="_blank" rel="noopener noreferrer">LinkedIn</a>
 </p>
 <hr/>